stefanspringer1/SwiftXML/README.md

 **UPDATE 17 (December 2023):** Added some tracing capabilities for complex transformations.

-**UPDATE 18 (January 2024):** When using SwiftXML, a new type can conform to `XContentConvertible` and as such then can be inseretd as XML.
-The `asContent` property is not necessary any mote and is removed, and `... as XContentConvertible` (previously `... as XContentLike`) should also not be necessary any more.
+**UPDATE 18 (January 2024):** `XContentLike` is renamed to `XContentConvertible`.
+When using SwiftXML, a new type can conform to `XContentConvertible` and as such then can be inserted as XML.
+The `asContent` property is not necessary any more and is removed, and `... as XContentConvertible` (previously `... as XContentLike`) should also not be necessary any more.

 ---